zwcloud/ImGui-Doc/articles/Design/Built-in-Rendering-API-Details.md

 # Details

-## improtant: Text-related caches__
+## important: Text-related caches__

 It is too expensive to rebuild text meshes for a piece of text with format.
-We need to cache it and also keep the flexibity to not rebuild too much when a piece of text and its format is changed.
+We need to cache it and also keep the flexibility to not rebuild too much when a piece of text and its format is changed.

 Then we need a cache system that caches all proper layers of text-related objects and values.